Around Christchurch: An Akaroa Itinerary

-Akaroa Dolpins have a little dog, Murphy, who goes on the cruises and can hear the dolphins before we can see them.
+Akaroa Dolphins have a little dog, Murphy, who goes on the cruises and can hear the dolphins before we can see them.
 They even have a cute cartoon book which follows the adventures of Murph the Dolphin dog.
-This made an excellent gift for my 6 year old niece.
+This made an excellent gift for my 6-year-old niece.
 (Which was made even better when I went to the post office and bumped into the author who signed it!
 Akaroa is truly a village…)

 Akaroa lighthouse and harbour

 Sometimes jetlag is a good thing.
 On day 2, we were up at 0500 and walked the Akaroa harbour to the original lighthouse that has been moved to an accessible part of the village.
 As you can expect for this hour of the morning, we had the whole village all to ourselves, and it was a peaceful, fresh, calm and delightful way to start the day.

 After breakfast in the B&B, we took our car out one of the many great drives around Akaroa and climbed a steep path to look out over the harbour.